How To Dye Hair With Beet Juice

 4 Tips for Dyeing Hair with Beet Juice

-1. Pureed beets can be used in place of juice; this mixture is easier to apply but harder to rinse out.
+- Pureed beets can be used instead of beet juice.
+This mixture is easier to apply to the hair, but it is harder to rinse out.